Get insider access

 3. Best Sounding Mid-Range Wireless Earbuds

 Their continuous battery life of around six hours is on the short side, so you'll have to top up the battery in the charging case during long workdays.
-Unlike the top pick, the Apple AirPods Pro (2nd generation) Truly Wireless, they're simpler and don't have any virtual surround sound features.
-They also don't support multi-device pairing like the upper mid-range pick.
+Unlike our top pick, the Sennheiser MOMENTUM True Wireless 4, these don't support multi-device pairing.
 Still, where it counts, these buds deliver a great sound with solid ANC, even if they lack a few niceties.

 See our review